ʻIe tōga: Etymology

-The Samoan language orthography is not standardized like Tongan language or Hawaiian language in regards to macron ("faʻamamafa") accents and glottal stop ("komaliliu") consonants.
-Therefore, "ʻie toga" is usually spelled as "ʻie toga" rather than "ʻie tōga" with the accentuated penultimate syllable.
-Native speakers habitually recognize the proper pronunciation, but given the commonly unaccented spelling "toga" it is common to see the term associated with "Toga," the Samoan spelling of Tonga.
+characteristic; rite, ceremony”.
+Native speakers habitually recognize the proper pronunciation, but given the commonly unaccented spelling "toga", it is common to see the term misspelled thus later associated with "Toga," the Samoan spelling of Tonga.
 Hence the inaccurate explanation that "ʻie tōga" means "Tongan mat."
 The actual translation of "tōga" is "treasured" or "valuable" and the term also refers collectively to prestige goods produced by women for ceremonial exchanges.
 Conversely, men's goods produced for such exchanges were traditionally called "ʻoloa."

 This usage is corroborated in Tonga where these types of fine mats are referred to as "kie Haʻamoa" (Samoan mat) and "kie hingoa" ("named mats"), from the Samoan tradition of giving especially precious mats titular names.
 The Tongan cognate of "ʻie tōga" is "kie tōʻonga," while " ʻoloa" and "koloa" are also cognates.